 Examples of corporate presentation video

 Below are some carefully selected examples to give you an idea of how to make the different videos.
-We've also included an example from Nas Daily, as he does some really powerful portraits.
-He hasn't done that many from companies, but the principle is kind of the same.
+We’ve also included an example from Nas Daily, as he does some really strong portraits.
+He has not made so many from companies, but the principle is pretty much the same.

 Tell the story as the story should be told.

-Below is an example of a perhaps somewhat difficult challenge: How do you bring out the incredible effect of Thai massage in a video?
-By getting creative and avoiding boring clichés.
+Below is an example of a perhaps somewhat difficult challenge: How do you get the incredible effect of Thai massage into a video?
+By making it a little creative and avoiding boring clichés.

 What does a corporate presentation video cost?

-Video production prices can vary enormously, as it depends on your wishes for complexity.
-Something that helps determine the price can be, among other things:
+Video production prices can vary incredibly as it again depends on your wishes for complexity.
+Some of the factors that determine the price are: